benjaminRomano/gulp-manager/README.md

 # gulp-manager package

-Run gulpfiles from inside your editor.
+Manage gulpfiles from inside your editor.

 Press ctrl-k ctrl-t to open/close the gulp manager panel.
 Press ctrl-k ctrl-r to refresh the current window.